 I exceeded my goal and read 7 books last year!
 In the process, I discovered an enjoyment for reading I may never have explored.
 This year, I decided to double down on my goal from last year and read 12 books.
 I figured that’s one book a month and based on my previous year’s success, it is totally doable!

 When you look at my list, you may realize that the books I read are mostly non-fiction.
 That’s because I love memoirs, self-help, and real-life experiences.
 I love learning from real-life examples because those authors become my teachers.
 They are my movers and shakers, the mentors I look to in order to improve myself into the person I want to be.

-Books on Self-Improvement and Making the Most of Life that I’ve read in 2018
+Books on Self-Improvement and Making the Most of Life

 The Monk Who Sold His Ferrari by Robin Sharma

 This is a fictional book about a lawyer Julian Mantle who decided to sell everything including his Ferrari to learn from the Sages of Sivana in the Himalayan mountains.
 This book is packed with useful lessons on having a more fulfilled life and achieving your dreams.
 So far, it’s my favorite book I read this year!